Judge blocks Trump from cutting funding from 34 cities and counties over ‘sanctuary’ policies

 The list was later removed from the department’s website after critics noted it included localities that have actively supported the administration’s tough immigration policies.

-The Justice Department has sued New York, Los Angeles and other cities over their sanctuary policies.
+The Justice Department has also sued New York, Los Angeles and other cities over their sanctuary policies.